Tobi-De/dotfm/content/posts/bootstraping-a-production-ready-django-project.md

 ---
 I know it was a lot to digest and the project generated can seem very complex the first time, but you get used to it with time.
 If you feel like some of the generated defaults don't work for you, want to use [poetry](https://python-poetry.org/) instead of a virtualenv, don't like the exact folder structure, etc, I encourage you to [build your own cookiecutter](https://cookiecutter.readthedocs.io/en/stable/tutorials/tutorial2.html) or create a simpler version with the [django project template system](https://www.valentinog.com/blog/django-project/).
-If you have any comments, feel free to leave them in the comment section below and subscribe to keep up with my findings 😃.
+If you have any comments, feel free to leave them in the comment section below and subscribe to keep up to date with my findings 😃.